hosseinoliabak/cisco/Switching/09_3_fhrp.md

 </pre>

 ### HSRP Authentication
-* To prevent unexpected dvices from spoofing or participating in HSRP
+* To prevent unexpected devices from spoofing or participating in HSRP
 * All routers in the same standby group must have an identical authentication method and key
 #### Plain-Text HSRP Authentication
 * Up to 8 characters